Food Jagging in Kids: A Guide For Parents

 Get help from a professional if you need it

-If your child’s food jagging persists and you’re worried that they might not be getting the nutrients they need, don’t feel that you have to deal with it all on your own.
+If your child’s food jagging persists and you’re worried about your child’s nutrition, don’t feel that you have to deal with it all on your own.